Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 Is May a Good Time to Visit Disney World?

-• Lower crowds (early–mid May) – Since school is still in session, the first 2-3 weeks of May offer one of the last opportunities to go to the parks before the summer crowds arrive.
+• Lower crowds (early to mid-May) – Since school is still in session, the first 2-3 weeks of May offer one of the last opportunities to go to the parks before the summer crowds arrive.
+Weekday wait times can be genuinely short during this window.

-• EPCOT Flower & Garden Festival is still running – One of the most visually beautiful times of year, with topiaries, outdoor kitchens, and concerts.
+• Epcot’s Flower and Garden Festival is still running – One of the most visually beautiful times of year, with topiaries, outdoor kitchens, and the Garden Rocks Concert Series.
+Based on 2026, the festival typically runs through early June.

-• Fewer refurbishments overall – Disney typically wraps up many ride closures before summer, so more attractions are available.
-This is especially true this year as many attractions are scheduled to reopen this month!
+• Fewer refurbishments overall – Disney typically wraps up many ride closures before summer, so more attractions are available in May.

-• Longer park hours + full entertainment – As Disney ramps up toward summer, you’ll usually get extended hours and more offerings.
-(We love our evenings in the park!)
+• Longer park hours and full entertainment – As Disney ramps up toward summer, you’ll get extended hours and more offerings.
+We love our evenings in the park!

 • Good value (most of the month) – Prices tend to stay moderate until Memorial Day weekend.